Witiko/Word2Bits-evaluation/README.md

    </a>
 </p>

-To reproduce our results, download the repository and install the required Python packages:
+To reproduce our results, download the repository, remove our logs, and install the required Python packages:

 ``` sh
 git clone --recurse-submodules https://github.com/witiko/Word2Bits-evaluation.git